 French Onion Roast Beef Sliders, an easy roast beef slider recipe with caramelized onions.
 The best snack or appetizer for tailgate parties, quick family dinners, or just a fun after school snack!

 This post is sponsored by McKenzie Natural Artisan Deli.
 All opinions are my own.
 Thanks for supporting brands I love so I can keep bringing you more fabulous recipes!
-(For your shopping convenience, this post contains affiliate links.)

 Can you believe it’s end of September and fall already?
 Wow!
 Kids are back in school and fall is in full swing.
 Well the good news is college football has started so I’ve been able to watch my Michigan Wolverines.
 Yay!
 Although I do love all the football games, the food is the best right?

 So when McKenzie Natural Artisan Deli asked me to come up with a creative fall recipe using their deli products, I knew I wanted to come up with a fun tailgating inspired recipe.
 These oven baked French Onion Roast Beef Sliders are perfect for game day!
 Plus, you can never have too many appetizer recipes right?

 McKenzie Natural Artisan Deli has been around since 1907 and has a wide range of high quality antibiotic and hormone free products including Buffalo Style Chicken, Rotisserie Seasoned Turkey, Hickory Smoked Turkey, and many more deli meats and cheeses.
 They’ve been around since 1907 and from Burlington Vermont with a mission to put quality above all else.

 The quality shows because it’s delicious!
 My kids couldn’t stop snacking on the meat and cheese while I was trying to cook!